1991 National Rugby Championships: Final

+Beantown– Stevens, Connors, Kimball, Pendergast, Kane, Spicer, Gartner, Rutkowski, Connell, Dixey, Westerman, Craven, Morrissey, Newton, M. Sullivan.

+Florida State– Fahey, V. Sullivan, Hill, Gamage, Kojm, Gibson, Sup, Godwin, Flores, Auger, Davis, Jervey, Orsini, Nicholson, Alley.

 College

 The 1991 College championship was won by UC Berkeley for the eighth time with a win over Army.
 The College All–Star Championship was won by the Pacific Coast while the East was runner–up.
 Air Force won the inaugural Women's Collegiate Championship.

 Military

 The 1991 Steinlager National Military Rugby Championship took place at Fort Benning in Columbus, GA from May 11–12 and was won by Pensacola with a 16–0 win over Eglin AFB.
 A 'Boot Division' was played by teams finishing second in their group and the Quantico Heartbreakers were the winners in that bracket.
 Tom Collins of Eglin, was Most Valuable back, and Sam Pelham of Pensacola, was Most Valuable forward.